fethidogan/Guess-the-word/README.md

 - it accepts characters and multiple characters
 - when a point reached passes to another subject / or file
 - when you submit the right character or multiple character it changes underscores to characters
+- you can easily add game over and more feature if you want to work on this file

 Thanks